mandeepbal/benchmark/site/index.md

 ### What is being evaluated?
 This benchmark measures response time on a handful of relational queries: scans, aggregations, joins, and UDF\'s, across different data sizes.
 Keep in mind that these systems have very different sets of capabilities.
 MapReduce-like systems (Shark/Hive) target flexible and large-scale computation, supporting complex User Defined Functions (UDF\'s), tolerating failures, and scaling to thousands of nodes.
 Traditional MPP databases are strictly SQL compliant and heavily optimized for relational queries.
 The workload here is simply one set of queries that most of these systems these can complete.

-### Changes and Notes
+### Changes and Notes (February 2014)

 * We changed the Hive configuration from Hive 0.10 on CDH4 to Hive 0.12 on HDP 2.0.6.
 As a result, direct comparisons between the current and previous Hive results should not be made.
 It is difficult to account for changes resulting from modifications to Hive as opposed to changes in the underlying Hadoop distribution.
+* We have added [Tez](http://hortonworks.com/blog/announcing-stinger-phase-3-technical-preview/) as a supported platform. __It is important to note that Tez is currently in a preview state__.
 * Hive has improved its query optimization, which is also inherited by Shark.
-* We have added [Tez](http://hortonworks.com/blog/announcing-stinger-phase-3-technical-preview/) as a supported platform. __It is important to note that Tez is currently in a preview state__.
+This set of queries does not test the improved optimizer.
 * We have changed the underlying filesystem from Ext3 to Ext4 for Hive, Tez, Impala, and Shark benchmarking.